 While some people absolutely love alone time, others feel really uncomfortable spending time alone.
 If you’d rather do anything other than spend time by yourself, dig deep and ask yourself why you feel that way.
 Is it because you’re afraid to be alone with your own thoughts?
 Have you experienced trauma that makes it difficult for you to be by yourself?
 Are you scared of feeling lonely?
 Or maybe, are you simply just used to constantly being around people, and unsure of how to spend time alone now that many of us are practicing social distancing?

 As with anything else, practice helps.
 “The best way to get more comfortable with something is to practice it,” says Catchings.
 “If we appreciate and use the time wisely, being alone can become an activity that we can learn to enjoy and use to grow as individuals.”

 Remember that being alone doesn’t have to mean you’re not doing anything.
 It can be quite the opposite.
 While you certainly can use your alone time as an opportunity to just be, you can also use your alone time to do things that you love, work on your well-being, or learn something new.
 Catchings says, “Feeling comfortable being alone is a skill that benefits us in many ways; we have more time to do things for us, we can practice self-care, we can learn a new language, we can rest, or we can practice mindfulness.”
 Think of all the possibilities!

-If you believe your discomfort in being alone is due to mental health conditions, trauma, or the coronavirus pandemic don’t hesitate to bring it up to your therapist so you can work on it together — because everybody should be able to reap the benefits of alone time.
+If you believe your discomfort in being alone is due to mental health conditions, trauma, or the coronavirus pandemic don’t hesitate to bring it up to your in-person or online therapist so you can work on it together — because everybody should be able to reap the benefits of alone time.